 CalCompute is designed to make AI development safe, ethical, equitable, and sustainable while ensuring powerful computing resources are accessible to everyone - not just big tech companies.
 California already leads the world in AI innovation, and CalCompute aims to expand that innovation to benefit everyone through advances in medicine, wildfire prediction, climate science, and more.

-AP0110 envisions a future where CalCompute leverages our Independent Internet (Web 4.0) technologies to create California's public cloud computing infrastructure - one that is truly safe, ethical, equitable, and sustainable for all Californians.
+AP0110 envisions a future where CalCompute leverages Independent Internet (Web 4.0) technologies to create a resilient public cloud computing infrastructure for all Californians.

 AP0110 envisions CalCompute established with large-scale data centers at each UC Campus and smaller computing units in government buildings throughout California.
 This distributed infrastructure model reduces the cost of data-transit and secures sensitive data by keeping it close to home.